kstenerud/concise-encoding/cte-specification.md

 Version Specifier
 -----------------

 A CTE document begins with a version specifier, which is composed of the character `c` (u+0063), followed immediately by an unsigned integer version number.
-There must be no whitespace between the `c` and the version number.
+There **MUST** be no whitespace between the `c` and the version number.

-The version specifier and the top-level object must be separated by whitespace.
+The version specifier and the top-level object **MUST** be separated by whitespace.

 **Example**:

 * Version specifier (CTE version 1): `c1`
-* Complete (and empty) document: `c1 @na`
+* Complete (and empty) document: `c1 na`